BongCloudMaster/roblox-ts-game-template/README.md

 ### Developing

-While in development, I would typically use the `pnpm run dev:start` command to compile the project and start the development server.
-This will compile the code, build the project, and then automatically open the place file in Roblox Studio.
+While in development, I would typically use the `pnpm run build` command to compile the project.
+This will compile the code and then build the project

 To publish the project, I would use the `pnpm run prod:build` command to build the game project with the production configuration.
 This will delete your